kcgidw/kcvanilla/readme.md

 # KCVanilla

-A vanilla Joker pack mod for Balatro
+A small Joker pack mod for Balatro, featuring plausible, vanilla-style powers and a faithful art style

-In development, feedback welcome
+In development

 # Installation